What do parts of speech mean in Russian? What parts of speech are there?

 • subject is a noun.
 Examples: spinach, newlyweds;

-• state category;
+• condition category;

 • action or state - verb (to modernize);